 Automotive cluster in Mexico

 The history of automotive cluster, primarily based in Mexico’s central region, dates back to 1925, when Ford built a manufacturing plant in Mexico City.
 It employed 295 employees, whose job it was to assemble the then cutting-edge Model T. Since that time, the industry has grown substantially, and performance of this activity in aggregate terms has been strong, particularly in recent decades, when compared to other industry clusters in Mexico.
 Following NAFTA, the automotive industry went from representing 16% of Mexican manufacturing GDP in 2001 to 20% in 2011.
 Such expansion in capacity came with increasing exports and imports.
-In addition to manufacturing, many of the automotive companies in Mexico are active in R&D research.
+In addition to manufacturing, many of the automotive manufacturing companies in Mexico are active in R&D research.
 Nissan, Ford, Chrysler, Volkswagen, and GM have recently opened new design and engineering centers.
 Other industry-leading companies thriving within Mexico’s automotive and transportation industry cluster are Chrysler-Fiat, Audi, Scania, Mercedes Benz-Freightliner, Volkswagen, and Isuzu.

 Among the other prominent industry clusters in Mexico, is a thriving aerospace grouping, encompassing both civil and military segments.
 Mexico’s share of the global aerospace and defense (A+D) market grew about 4% in 2011, reaching a value of US $1,128.5 billion.
 Forecasters predict that Mexico’s share of this lucrative market will reach a value of US $1,238.7 billion by 2016.